 - Actively disengaged - employees are unhappy at work and acting out their unhappiness.

 In a recently published Forbes article, Jacob Morgan, author of Amazon best-selling book, The Collaborative Organization, describes this as a “real-life employee zombie situation”.
 This represents hugely untapped potential which is costing US companies in the order of $450-$550 billion annually.
-I doubt that the situation looks much differently in other countries – in South Africa, for example, many large organisations struggle with employee engagement, and engagement surveys like the Barrett typically reports negative entropy scores.
+I doubt that the situation looks much different in other countries - in South Africa, for example, many large organisations struggle with employee engagement, and engagement surveys like the Barrett typically report negative entropy scores.

 I have long believed that a sense of meaning and purpose is a core need of every human being, especially in their work life.
-Maslow’s hierarchy states that the highest level of human need is self actualisation, Frankl believed that finding meaning and self transcendence should be the pinnacle of the hierarchy.
-Leaders in the corporate world struggling with disengaged work forces would do well to make a concerted effort to help their people rediscover a sense of meaning in the workplace.
+Maslow's hierarchy states that the highest level of human need is self actualisation, Frankl believed that finding meaning and self-transcendence should be the pinnacle of the hierarchy.
+Leaders in the corporate world struggling with disengaged workforces would do well to make a concerted effort to help their people rediscover a sense of meaning in the workplace.